cyberbotics/webots/docs/discord/technical-questions-2019.md

 😃 sorry for that

 And `@Fabi`en , I think that if you arrange one big room with 4-5 NAO robots.
 One man can maintain them and help renting people if there is some minor problems, like robot fall and stuck or something like that.
-As `@bing feng` propose 5 Euro on Hour will be good enough for renting people and  even money will remain for the salary of the supporting NAO's person.
+As `@abcde` propose 5 Euro on Hour will be good enough for renting people and  even money will remain for the salary of the supporting NAO's person.
 Everything will be fine.
 First, Softbank will stretch a little bit, because they will think it will hurt their business with the sale of robots of universities but in reality students do not pay anyway for using them.
 Renting Online will only bring new users to them.
 The will give you NAO for free, be sure, if they have some brains in a heads.

 ##### Fabien Rohrer [Moderator] 06/27/2019 11:56:59
 `@Nikunj` I recommend you to do our tutorials first and come back later with specific questions 😃 [https://cyberbotics.com/doc/guide/tutorials](https://cyberbotics.com/doc/guide/tutorials)